 Skip Navigation and Go To Content

 The Occupational Health Program is a clinical services agreement with the UTHealth School of Nursing under the medical direction of an occupational health physician.
-The Occupational Health program provides three main services:
+The Occupational Health program id operated out of the UT Health Services clinic and provides three main services:

 1. New employee health screening, and ongoing health surveillance of designated worker populations

-2. Providing quality and compassionate care and management of employees experiencing workplace injuries or exposures; and
+2. Provide quality and compassionate care and management of employees experiencing workplace injuries or exposures; and

 3. Monitoring community-based public health information for emerging disease issues

-The Occupational Health Program is directed by a board certified occupational health nurse and hosts four staff members in full and part-time capacities, located across the health science center.
-Scroll down for staff contact information.
+The Occupational Health Program is directed by a board certified occupational health nurse and hosts four staff members in full and part-time capacities.

 For Emergencies, Dial UT Police Dispatch 713-792-2890 or 911

-For 30 years Employee Health has served the employees of UTHealth Houston at University Center Tower 16th floor.
-On March 28th Employee Health opened at its new location in UTHealth Professional Building Suite 100.
-The new location provides an on-site pharmacy and convenient parking to employees that may need to use Employee Health Services.
+For 30 years UT Health Services has served the employees of UTHealth Houston at University Center Tower 16th floor.
+In 2022, UT Health Services opened at its new location in UT Professional Building, Suite 100.
+The new location provides convenient parking to employees who may need to receive Occupational Health Program services.
+The clinic is accessible via the UT Professional Building garage, valet parking, and METRORail on the Fannin St side of the UT Professional Building.

 What services are provided to UTHealth Houston employees?